Activity note: Hotel check-in from 3:00 p.m.

 Lunch: At the Chicano Community Center, we will enjoy a traditional “Posada” plated meal consisting of “tamales,” “chiles rellenos” (stuffed peppers), beans, rice, and more all prepared by a Mexican cook, plus the hot “champurrado” (chocolate-based beverage), soft drinks, water.

 Afternoon: Across from the Community Center is Chicano Park, home to the largest collection of outdoor murals in the United States.
 Painted on the pillars and the supports of the San Diego - Coronado bridge by local Mexican- American (Chicano) artists, the colorful art work reflects the cultural heritage of the Chicano community in which the park is located.
 Walk through the park with your Group Leader who will interpret the most representative murals.
 The return drive to the hotel coasts the waterfront, passing by the San Diego Convention Center, a huge construction recreating a sailing ship.
-Before returning to the hotel, we will make a brief stop at the Seaport Village for some time to explore on our own.
-This pleasant area boasts a number of restaurants and shops with a scenic park surrounded by water on three sides.
-With our Group Leader, depart the hotel by foot and make way to Horton Plaza, to explore the hidden surprises of the plaza as an architecturally unique gathering.
+With our Group Leader, depart the hotel by foot and make way to Horton Plaza, to explore the hidden surprises of the plaza as an architecturally unique gathering, then continue on foot for dinner at a Gaslamp restaurant.

-Evening: At leisure.
-Stay in the Gaslamp on your own or walk back to the hotel with your Group Leader.
+Evening: Stay in the Gaslamp on your own or walk back to the hotel with your Group Leader.

 Activity note: Minimum walking.
 Standing mostly for up to one hour at the Maritime Museum, getting on and off a boat.